saezlab/ShinyCNOR/inst/helppage.md

-## Help page of the FUNKI application.
+## Help page of the ShinyCNOR application.

 Dear User,